US Flag - fm USfamily.net

 3.4 S-3B Systems Computer

 The aircraft nomenclature was upgraded to S-3B because Sperry Univac also did a design update to the Input/Output Controllers to effect a Harpoon missile launch capability.
-The four 6" x 6" PC cards weighed just 3 lb. instead of the MacDonald Douglas 40 lb. launch computer used aboard the P-3C.
-The power consumption of this feature was an additional 5 watts compared to the 200 watts of the stand-alone launch computer on the P-3C.
+The four 6" x 6" PC cards weighed just three lb. instead of the MacDonald Douglas 40 lb. launch computer used aboard the P-3C.
+The power consumption of this feature was an additional five watts compared to the 200 watts of the stand-alone launch computer on the P-3C.
 Gerry Shaw, Gary Bosworth, and I did the technical work on the proposal.
 When we received the contract; Ken Graber and Mark Nelson did most of the logic and electrical design of the launch interface.
+One of the new cards provided the missile with targeting data and the second card was the launch control, i.e. firing/release.

 Especially tricky was the Failure Modes and Effects Analysis which Mark did.
 He had to determine how the failure of any component would manifest itself, i.e. not allow the system to launch or accidently launch the missile.
 No single component failure could launch!
 Good job with the design Mark and Ken. [lab]